AkkaNetContrib/Akka.Persistence.RocksDb/README.md

 ```

 ## Serialization
-Are messages are serialized using the default `Akka.Persistence` serializer for `IPersistentRepresentation` type.
-It could be changed in future releases.
+Are messages are serialized using [MessagePack-CSharp](https://github.com/neuecc/MessagePack-CSharp).
+If you want to change the serialization format, you should change HOCON settings

+akka.actor {
+  serializers {
+    rocksdb = "Akka.Serialization.YourOwnSerializer, YourOwnSerializer"
+  }
+  serialization-bindings {
+    "Akka.Persistence.IPersistentRepresentation, Akka.Persistence" = rocksdb
+    "Akka.YourOwnType, YourOwnAssembly" = rocksdb
+  }
+}